gospacedev/simple-gmail/README.md

 # emailapp
-A simple email app in python
+Allows simple text to be sent